 Chamomilla is badly behaved because they’re in pain.
-It could be an ear infection, teething, labor pains, etc.
+It could be an ear infection, teething, etc.

 It is a difficult quiz, congratulations on helping the child!

 I didn’t include all our correspondence, most of it was about Wonder Sister’s reluctance to repeat the remedy as needed, thinking it was like a drug and could be dangerous.
-I had to explain to them that at the first sign of relapse, they would have to repeat the remedy, that it was not like a drug!
+I had to explain to her that at the first sign of relapse, they have to repeat the remedy, that it was not like a drug!
 Once they caught on, the child started to improve consistently.

-I had a feeling everyone would vote for Stramonium, just because we always think of Stramonium when we think of violence, and there is a lot of violence here.
+I had a feeling everyone would vote for Stramonium, just because we always think of Stramonium when we think of violent behavior, and there is a lot of violence here.
 BUT….
 There are also clues to a very different remedy that is also violent, and that remedy is….
 Tarentula hispanica!

 Let me show you what the Tarentula key words and phrases are in this case:

 - jumping on people

-To understand this, you have to think about the tarantula in real life and what it does.
-They lie in wait for their prey, hiding behind a rock.
-An unsuspecting insect walks by, and WHAM! the tarantula jumps from out of nowhere and pounces on it–and kills it!
+To understand this, you have to think about the tarantula in its natural habitat and what it does.
+They lie in wait for prey–usually another insect.
+They hide behind a rock.
+An unsuspecting insect walks by, and WHAM!
+The tarantula jumps from out from his hiding place and pounces on it–and kills it, of course!
 It all happens so fast!
 So the “jumping on people” is something you might see over and over again in a Tarentula case.
 And not just jumping but “sudden” jumping, which is a big word in Tarentula–“sudden”.

 - jerky movements

 This is another sign that you’ve got a Tarentula case–the “irregular movements”, jerky movements, non-rhythmic movements, and the sudden “springing up” that they do.
-This is so common that I’ve told my Tarentula parents that as soon as the child starts “springing up” again, it’s time to repeat the remedy!
+This is so common that I’ve told my Tarentula parents that as soon as the child starts “springing up” again, it means he’s relapsing and time to repeat the remedy!

 - An obsession with the mother’s hair, sometimes pulling it.